monkesearch/monkeSearch/README.md

 ---

-**Note**: This is an experimental prototype created to explore semantic file searching on macOS.
+**Note**: This is an experimental prototype created to explore semantic file searching on macOS/Linux.
 It's not production-ready and should be used for experimentation and learning purposes.